Analogical Structure, Minimal Contextual Cues and Contrastive Distractors: Input Design for Sample-Efficient Linguistic Rule Induction: Experiments

 \paragraph{Discussion}

-Our systematic evaluation validates all three core claims.
-The finding that lightweight structured models ($F1=0.98$) exceed even \texttt{gpt-o3}'s reasoning capabilities ($F1=0.87$) demonstrates that systematic input organization can achieve superior linguistic rule learning with reduced computational requirements.
-The consistent organizational effects across both reasoning and standard LLMs suggest that analogical paradigm organization addresses fundamental challenges in pattern recognition that persist even in the most advanced current systems.
-The contrasting error patterns between model types suggest that organizational benefits operate through different mechanisms, with accelerated learning for lightweight models and improved error discrimination for LLMs.
-The cross-phenomenon and cross-type evaluation confirms that our approach captures general principles rather than construction-specific optimizations.
+Our systematic evaluation validates all our three core claims.
+The finding that lightweight structured models ($F1=0.95$) exceed even \texttt{gpt-o3} in zero-shot settings on our tasks ($F1=0.87$) demonstrates that systematic input organisation can achieve strong linguistic rule learning on controlled tasks with reduced task-specific data and computational requirements.
+The consistent organisational effects across both reasoning and standard LLMs indicate that analogical paradigm organisation addresses fundamental challenges in pattern recognition that persist even in the most advanced current systems.
+The contrasting error patterns between model types suggest that organisational benefits operate through different mechanisms, with accelerated learning for lightweight models and improved error discrimination for LLMs.
+The cross-phenomenon and cross-type evaluation confirms that our approach captures general principles rather than construction-specific optimisations.

-These findings indicate that structured input data organization is complementary to performance gains for linguistic rule learning beyond architectural advances or reasoning capabilities.
+These findings indicate that structured input data organisation is complementary to performance gains for linguistic rule learning beyond architectural advances or reasoning capabilities.